Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 **Prerequisite:** Constitution 13+
 **Repeatable:** No

-Choose one ability score(1).
-You gain the following benefits:
+You have developed the resilience to better withstand certain dangers, granting you the following benefits:
-{ .annotate }

-1. Strength, Dexterity, Constitution, Intelligence, Wisdom, or Charisma.

-- **Half-feat**
+- **Ability Score Increase**

-    Increase the chosen ability score by 1, to a maximum of 20.
+    Choose one ability in which you lack Saving Throw Proficiency.
+Increase the chosen Ability Score by 1, to a maximum of 20.

-- **Grit**
+- **Saving Throw Proficiency**

-    You gain :material-lightbulb-on: proficiency in Saving Throws using the chosen ability.
+    You gain Saving Throw Proficiency with the chosen ability.

 ---